NOAA-OWP/ras2fim/README.md

 With the (1) ras2fim anaconda environment created and (2) the ras2fim git-hub folder cloned, `ras2fim` python scripts are within the `src` folder.
 The main scripts is titled `ras2fim.py`.  **All scripts have a helper flag of `-h`**.
 It is recommended that you run the script with the helper flag first to determine the required input. <br><br>
 ![](https://github.com/NOAA-OWP/ras2fim/blob/main/doc/conda_python_run.png)
+** Image may be out of date slightly as parameters are being adjusted currently.
+Use the `-h` flag and also read the sample usage notes near the bottom of `ras2fim.py`.
 <br><br>
 Note: For this script there are **three (3) required** arguments and a number of optional arguments.
 While this input string will greatly vary on your machine, below is a sample input string to execute the `ras2fim.py` script (with most arguments defaulted).
 ```